The Greatest Playoff Performers Basketball Has Ever Seen

 Credit: Instagram

 Wilt Chamberlain’s postseason production remains unmatched in certain categories.
-He averaged at least 20 rebounds in all 13 of his playoff appearances, including a staggering 30.2 per game in 1966.
-His 1972 championship run with the Lakers earned him Finals MVP.
+He pulled down an astonishing 30.2 rebounds per game during the 1966 playoffs and averaged over 20 boards in 11 of his 13 career postseason appearances.
+His 1972 championship run with the Lakers earned him Finals MVP honors.

 10. Kobe Bryant